mbvgua/surely-you-jest/README.md

 # surely-you-jest

-the one about testing with Jest
+testing a simple API with jest